-The anatomical basis of CranioSacral Therapy
+The Anatomical Basis of CranioSacral Therapy

-The craniosacral system, like the cardiovascular and respiratory systems, has its own palpable rhythm, called the craniosacral rhythm or craniosacral pulse.
+The craniosacral system, like the cardiovascular and respiratory systems, has its own palpable rhythm called the craniosacral rhythm.
 The normal craniosacral rate is 6-12 cycles per minute, which remains unaffected by emotions, exercise and so on.
 The motion of the cranial bones is transferred to and taken up by the peripheral bones of the body, the connective tissue and all the organs.
 Hence, the motion becomes a whole body motion.
 The motion of the cerebrospinal fluid creates a pulse that called the craniosacral rhythm.
 A trained craniosacral therapist can palpate this rhythm to evaluate the movement of the cerebrospinal fluid throughout the body as well as to detect any variances or possible restrictions in the flow of the cerebrospinal fluid.
 When a restriction has been found, the therapist will assist the natural movement of the fluid and related soft tissue to help the body self-correct, to develop spinal flexibility and to improve general health and well-being.